-For a BQR transmission, CCA-ED shall detect a channel busy condition if the received signal strength exceeds the CCA-ED threshold as given by dot11OFDMEDThreshold for primary 20 MHz channel and dot11OFDMEDThreshold for each non-primary 20 MHz channel (if present).
+For a transmissions including an A-Control field with Control ID equal to BQR (see 9.2.4.6a), CCA-ED shall detect a channel busy condition if the received signal strength exceeds the CCA-ED threshold as given by dot11OFDMEDThreshold for primary 20 MHz channel and dot11OFDMEDThreshold for each non-primary 20 MHz channel (if present).
 The CCA-ED thresholds for the operating classes requiring CCA-ED are subject to the criteria in D.2.5 (CCA-ED threshold).

 CID 16025